12 Texting Habits You Might Not Realize Are Annoying

 You use periods

 Yes, it’s the proper way to end a sentence, but that dot may make you seem insincere.
 That’s what researchers at Binghamton University found when they showed study participants a series a short exchanges framed as either texts or handwritten notes.
 The message was an invite, followed by a one-word response: Sure, Okay, Yeah, or Yup—shown with a period and without.
 In text messages, the responses that ended with a period were rated as less sincere than those with no punctuation.
 The effect wasn’t the same in handwritten notes.
 In a follow-up study that hasn’t yet been published, researchers found that a text response with an exclamation mark may make your message seem more sincere than one that ends in nothing (!).
-These are the texting etiquette rules you should be following by now.
+By the way—if you get these texts, delete them right away.